degenbuilder7/realtime-betting-game-on-l3/README.md

 # Realtime Betting Game on L3 OP-MODE-CELESTIA CHAIN

 Welcome to the Realtime Betting Game built on the L3 OP-MODE-CELESTIA Chain!
 This project brings the excitement of betting on a roulette-style game to the blockchain.
-Players can wager on various outcomes and see results in real-time, all powered by GELLATO VRF, Hyperlane, and Kurtoris technologies.
+Players can wager on various outcomes and see results in real-time, all powered by GELLATO VRF, Hyperlane, and Kurtosis technologies.

 ## How to Play